windytan/deinvert/README.md

 deinvert is a voice inversion scrambler and descrambler.
 It supports simple inversion as well as split-band inversion.

+See the [wiki](https://github.com/windytan/deinvert/wiki) for detailed usage instructions and examples.

 ## Prerequisites

 By default, deinvert requires liquid-dsp, libsndfile, and GNU autotools.
 On Ubuntu, these can be installed like so: